robotmischief/sswapp/README.md

 This App shows weather data for the latest 4 Sols (Martian days) _with available temperature data_.
 Since data travels from Mars to Earth sometimes it is incomplete or unavailable.
 When more data from a particular Sol is downlinked (sometimes several days later), these values are recalculated and get updated.

-The InSight Mars Mission data is provided by the NASA Jet Propulsion Laboratory and Cornell University API.<br>
+The InSight Mars Mission data is provided by the NASA Jet Propulsion Laboratory and Cornell University API.<br><br>
 UPDATE: InSight has temporarily suspended daily temperature measurements.
 Until more data becomes available, it will appear the weather for January 11, 2021

 ![mars screen](public/images/readme/mars.png)